jayllellis/headless-wp-with-react/README.md

 https://tailwindcss.com/docs/guides/create-react-app

 ## Running the project locally
-You can use [Lando](https://docs.lando.dev/getting-started/installation.html) to run WP
+You can use [Lando](https://docs.lando.dev/getting-started/installation.html) to run WordPress
 or you can set it up however you like and just add the URL to `frontend/.env`

 1. Copy `frontend/.env.example` --> `frontend/.env` and add the correct info